 Learn more: Universal CityWalk

 Some of the best reasons for adults to visit downtown Orlando are chef-driven eateries such as Artisan’s Table, The Boheme at the Grand Bohemian Hotel, DoveCote Restaurant and others.
 Thornton Park, which is adjacent to the downtown Orlando area, is home to Soco Restaurant, with Maxine’s on Shine just a little further east.
 Nearby, Kabooki Sushi is headed by James Beard “Rising Star Chef of the Year” semifinalist Henry Moso.
 College Park, about 15 minutes from downtown, has RusTeak.

 Orlando’s most refined suburb also offers some of the area’s most refined dining.
-On Park Avenue, for example, you’ll find Prato and Luma on Park, two Winter Park restaurants from award-winning local chef Brandon McGlamery.
-(A third restaurant featuring his creations, Luke’s Kitchen, is about 15 minutes away in the city of Maitland.)
+On Park Avenue, for example, you’ll find Prato, the Winter Park restaurant from award-winning local chef Brandon McGlamery.
+(A second restaurant featuring his creations, Luke’s Kitchen, is about 15 minutes away in the city of Maitland.)
 Other Winter Park standouts include blu on the avenue and The Ravenous Pig, the latter of which is headed up by the husband-and-wife chef team of James and Julie Petrakis.
 The Petrakises and McGlamery are all James Beard Foundation Award semifinalists.